-First, you will develop your selected interests by enrolling onto one of two 40-credit research methods units, alongside a second optional unit.
+First, you will develop your selected interests by enrolling onto one of two 40-credit research methods units, alongside a second elective unit.

 The Research through Practice unit enables you to formulate and develop a research idea through practice and a written proposal, while the Research Methods for Arts Higher Education unit achieves the same end though text-based approaches only.

 As well as unit seminars, tutorials and independent study, you’ll be required to attend a specified number of Teaching and Learning Exchange open research methods seminars, which include topics such as narrative inquiry, visual research methods, and ethnography.

-Following the same pattern as the PgCert Academic Practice, you will also complete a second optional unit from the following list:
+Following the same pattern as the PgCert Academic Practice, you will also complete a second elective unit from the following list:

 - Learning for Sustainability